Tournament Informed Adversarial Quality Diversity: Related Work

 In recent years, QD has been highlighted for its efficiency in red teaming with numerous algorithms, such as Rainbow Teaming~\citep{Samvelyan2024RainbowTOA}, Quality-Diversity Red-Teaming~\citep{wang2025quality}, and RAINBOWPLUS~\citep{dang2025rainbowplus}. \citep{nguyen2025diversifying} also uses MAP-Elites to illuminate the space of possible adversarial attacks on a text-to-image generative model.

-Those methods address sample-efficiency challenges specific to LLMs, but compared to GAME, they only optimize one side of the adversarial problem.
+Those methods address sample-efficiency challenges specific to LLMs, but compared with GAME, they optimize only one side of the adversarial problem.
 Due to the difficulty of maintaining an adversarial coevolutionary process~\citep{ficici1998challenges}, few methods attempt to search both sides of the adversarial problem.
-We can identify two types of such methods: self-play, which comes from RL, and adversarial coevolution, which comes from evolutionary computation.
+We can identify two types of such methods: self-play, which originates in RL, and adversarial coevolution, which originates in evolutionary computation.